logan-han/deye-force-discharger/README.md

 2. Create an application to get your `app_id` and `app_secret`
 3. Find your device serial number in the Deye app or on the inverter

 ## Android Widget

-I've also created an Android app for this and some extra features like show SoC & charge/discharge status in 1x1 widget.
+I have also created an Android app for this and some extra features like showing SoC & charge/discharge status in a 1x1 widget.

-Worth consider if you don't have a place to host this.
+Worth considering if you do not have a place to host this.

 Drop me an email if you want to be a tester. (logan_at_han.life)